marcusp3t3rs/demoforge/README.md

 ```

 That means the development environment is provided entirely by the container image.
-It includes common tools and runtimes (Node.js, Python, .NET, PowerShell, Git, etc.), so there are **no repository-level configuration files** like `package.json` or `pyproject.toml` at this stage.
+It includes common tools and runtimes (Node.js, Python, .NET, PowerShell, Git, etc.), so there are **no repository-level configuration files** like `package.json` or `pyproject.toml` at this stage[...]

-When project-specific setup is required (e.g., installing packages, adding VS Code extensions, running post-create commands, or pinning tool versions), update `.devcontainer/devcontainer.json` or add a `Dockerfile` / devcontainer features to extend the environment.
+When project-specific setup is required (e.g., installing packages, adding VS Code extensions, running post-create commands, or pinning tool versions), update `.devcontainer/devcontainer.json` or [...]

 For now, the minimal single-line devcontainer configuration is **intentional** — keeping the setup lightweight while focusing on architecture and content structure.